 Topics Summary Further information Brokerage and stamp duty No brokerage or stamp dut be required to pay brokerag Australian Unity MCIs on A quoted on ASX.
-Section 6.2.3 Tax implications of investment A general description of the Australian taxation consequences of investing in Australian Unity MCIs is set out in the summary in Section 5.3.
-That discussion is in general terms and is not intended to provide specific advice in relation to the circumstances of any particular investor.
-Accordingly, investors should seek independent advice in relation to their individual tax position.
-Confirmation of allocation If you are an Applicant under the Member Offer, Securityholder Offer or Broker Firm Offer, you will be able to call the Australian Unity MCI Offer Information Line on 1300 494 861 (Monday to Friday - 8:30am to 5:30pm) to confirm your allocation.
-Applicants under the Broke allocation through the Syndallocation.
-1.6 Australian Unity m embership and voting interests a cross member classes Australian Unity's membership base and voting interests prior to and post An indication of the possib interests of classes of Aust of Australian Unity immed Completion is summarised tralian Unity member liately prior to Comp rs at a general meeting Completion Voting interests held prior to Completion 1 Voting interests held at Completion Non Shareholder Members 257,000 257,000 Australian Unity MCI Holders2 - 1,000
+Section 6.2.3 Tax implications of investment A general description of the in Australian Unity MCIs is discussion is in general ter advice in relation to the cir Accordingly, investors shou individual tax position.
+Section 5.3 Confirmation of allocation If you are an Applicant und Broker Firm Offer, you will Information Line on 1300 4 to confirm your allocation.
+Section 6.4.1 Applicants under the Broke allocation through the Syn- allocation.
+1.6 Australian Unity m embership and voting interests a cross member classes Australian Unity's membership base and voting interests prior to and post Completion An indication of the possible membership and relevant voting interests of classes of Australian Unity members at a general meeting of Australian Unity immediately prior to Completion and following Completion is summarised in the table below.
+Voting interests held prior to Completion 1 Voting interests held at Completion Non Shareholder Members 257,000 257,000 Australian Unity MCI Holders2 - 1,000 Total 257,000 258,000 Approximately, as at 30 June 2020.
+Assumes Australian Unity MCIs issue those Holders are Non Shareholder N change once Australian Unity MCIs c ed under the Offer are allocated Members.
+The actual number of